Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Numerical Results

 \section{Numerical Results}

-We conclude by illustrating the performance of the different methods for three numerical examples.
-In particular we compare the Ensemble Kalman Sampler (EKS) introduced in Section \ref{sec:EKS}, with the Ensemble Langevin dynamics sampler (ELS) as discussed in Section \ref{sec:ELS} along with the Gaussian process sampler (GPS) as detailed in Section \ref{sec:EGPS}.
-Note that we do not present numerical experiments for the Noisy Stein Variational Gradient Descent explored in Section \ref{sec:ELS} as the performance was found to be consistently inferior to the (already poorly performing) ELS, in the context of the multiscale problems considered here.
-Our results show the desirable behaviour of the EKS with respect to its ability to avoid the rapid fluctuations imposed on the smooth parametric structure of interest and rapidly converge to the desired smooth posterior; they show the undesirable slowing down of the ELS, but do not illustrate the modified limiting posterior as their slow performance means that this potential is not reached in a reasonable number of iterations; and they demonstrate that the GPS has the same quality of performance as the EKS, with further improved rate of convergence.
+\as{In this section we illustrate the performance of the different methods analyzed or introduced in the preceding three sections, comparing their performance on three different numerical examples.
+In particular we compare the EKS defined in equation \eqref{eq:eksN}, the ELS as defined in equation \eqref{eq:interacting-langevin} and the EGPS as introduced in Section \ref{sec:EGPS}.
+Our results show the desirable behaviour of the EKS with respect to its ability to avoid the rapid fluctuations imposed on the smooth parametric structure of interest and rapidly converge to the desired smooth posterior; they show the undesirable slowing down of the ELS, but do not illustrate the modified limiting posterior as their slow performance means that this equilibrium distribution is not reached in a reasonable number of iterations.
+They also demonstrate that the EGPS has the same quality of performance as the EKS, with further improved rate of convergence in continuous time; however, in the units of evaluations of the (assumed expensive) forward model the EKS may still remain competitive.
+The three examples considered are a perturbed linear model, in Subsection \ref{ssec:plm}, the Lorenz '63 system with parameter estimation through time-averaged data (as for the GCM) in Subsection \ref{ssec:lorenz} and a multi-modal example, in Subsection \ref{ssec:multimodal}.}

-\subsection{A linear model}
+\subsection{A Linear Model}